antroy/antroy.github.io/content/coding/GitPhoenix.rst

 The second step is to create a Puppetfile which is effectively a shopping list of the modules you are interested in.
 You tell it which modules you want, their git locations if pulling directly from git (they are downloaded from the Puppetforge otherwise), and which version you want (for git repos this can be any arbitrary commit hash, branch or tag).

 You then add a call to r10k from your Phoenix script. r10k reads the puppetfile and will download all modules referenced into your modules directory.

-In practice, the repo that I push to each server isn't the entire puppet codebase, but a small repo which contains a Puppetfile readable by the r10k tool and some hiera configuration.
+The net effect of this is that the repo that I push to each server isn't the entire puppet codebase, but a small repo which contains a Puppetfile readable by the r10k tool and some hiera configuration.
 This means that the push always delivers the correct puppetfile and hiera data, but the other modules that are brought in by r10k are cached.
-See https://github.com/adrienthebo/r10k for more details on r10k and https://github.com/rodjek/librarian-puppet for librarian puppet.
+See https://github.com/adrienthebo/r10k for more details on r10k and https://github.com/rodjek/librarian-puppet for librarian puppet which was the project which first defined the Puppetfile and the method for pulling modules down from this definition.